gvwilson/sensibleadventures/bookster/bookster.md

 Razi studied the mountainside thoughtfully.  "*La*, well, I think this deserves the captain's notice, don't you?"

-"Indeed," Thomas said.
-"Travel is *so* educational, isn't it?"
-He smiled at his passengers and nudged the rudder, setting the boat's course forward once again.
+"You see?"
+Thomas said approvingly to Razi.
+"I *told* you she'd be useful."
+He smiled at his passengers and nudged the rudder, turning the boat toward the bow of the mountain.

+They docked without incident and climbed the stairs in single file.
 As they neared Mapmarket Square, voices shouted in unison.
 They rounded the corner to discover that half the stalls had been cleared away to make a parade ground.
 "Hwah!"
 Forecastle's gray-haired bosun and his three mates shouted orders, corrections, encouragement, and abuse as a dozen squads of spearmen and archers lunged and knelt, drew and released.
-Beneath their boots lay the outline map of Cherne that she had heard described, but had never before seen.
-White cobblestones set among the gray showed the continent's coastline; red ones showed the mountain's path from Mau Ngapcha to Gandan.
-A spatter-edged streak of paint showed the mountain's most recent course.

 The usual pair of guards stood outside the Hardeck's main doors.
 Today, though, they wore helmets and gorgets, and gave the approaching